Alter Eco

 Through my market research and analysis, I determined that the current Alter Eco target demographic is too narrow.
 I proposed expanding the profile to include a broader range of age, race, and gender identity.

-Kai is a recent college graduate who lives in Boulder, Colorado.
+Meet Kai: Kai is a recent college graduate who lives in Boulder, Colorado.
 She is a working professional making $90,000 per year and is politically motivated and progressive.
 She spends as much time as she can in nature and cares about her impact on the environment as well as what she puts into her body.

-Flynn is a project manager working in San Francisco, California.
+Meet Flynn: Flynn is a project manager working in San Francisco, California.
 Mindfulness, health, and wellness are very important to Flynn, and they practice daily yoga and meditation.
 They also love journaling, reading, and painting, as well as hosting beachside socials with their friends.

-Iteration 1
+ITERATION 1

 For the first iteration, I wanted to create a version with minimal yet strategic change.
 To appeal to a more conservative client, this version remains very true to the original design, yet it has been shifted in key ways.
 I wanted the design to appear bolder, cleaner, and more sophisticated without losing a sense of playfulness and approachability.

-Iteration 2
+ITERATION 2

 In the second iteration, I wanted to highlight the company’s green initiatives and close connection with the rainforest ecosystem.
 While the first iteration subtly shifted the photography towards a more illustrative style, here the illustration wraps around the entire package to create a holistic viewing experience.
 It also engages with the logo in a new way and simplifies the forest diagram on the inner label.
 The aesthetic of this layout is clear, fun, and striking - allowing it to stand out on the shelf while still clearly communicating its messaging.

-Iteration 3
+ITERATION 3

 The third and final iteration was the most dramatic departure from the original packaging.
 In this version, I pushed the design to create an ultramodern geometric layout formed by warm earth tones and sections of bright green for a striking pop of color.
 I changed the logo by selecting a more angular sans serif font and removed the surrounding circle to match the rectilinear background.
 The goal with this proposal was to create a bold approach that would clearly differentiate the Alter Eco product from other competitors in the market.